This post may contain affiliate links that help Mike keep the posts coming but cost you zero extra. Please see my disclosure page for more details.

 Because of the Great Recession many families changed their investment strategy, job situation, feelings on retirement, etc… You buying the point that it was terrible yet?
 OK, good.
 Let me tell you why the crash could’ve been the best financial moment of our lives.

 That education I referenced above was different than anything I had read in a book.
 We lived it.
 Every dollar mattered and every decision had to be evaluated for relevance and importance.
-The recession forced us to go lean and eliminate unnecessary spending – it wasn’t a conscious choice, there just wasn’t money enough to do everything
+The recession forced us to go lean and eliminate unnecessary spending – it wasn’t a conscious choice, there just wasn’t money enough to do everything.
+Big parts of every month felt like a spending freeze.

 That wasn’t a ton of fun and needless to say we didn’t want to feel powerless to money.